theartificialintelligenceunit/abstracts/docs/sections/hydrography/background.md

 !!! note "The outcome expectations during a weather warning period are frequent"

-    1. forecasting of river levels, that fall within a warning area; every eleven, or fewer, hours.
+    1. forecasting of river levels, that fall within a warning area.
     2. measures & metrics updates; every three, or fewer, hours.